kevL/yata/ReadMe.txt

 Cell-values can be edited in the Property Panel by left-clicking a value field.
 To accept an edit, press Enter or left-click on the panel; to cancel an edit, press Escape or right-click on the panel.
-Note that clicking elsewhere on the app causes the panel to lose focus and cancel your current edit.
+Note that clicking elsewhere causes the panel to lose focus and cancel your current edit.

 Advanced: Note that it is possible to change the ID-value of a row in the Property Panel.
 It is recommended however to use 2da Ops->Order row ids instead